Updated on November 7, 2023 by Julie McCool

 Here are a few tips to help you plan your visit to Dirt Farm Brewing.

-- The driveway to the brewery is very steep.
-Use caution and keep an eye out for approaching traffic and the occasional pothole when you enter and leave the brewery.
+- The driveway to the brewery is paved but very steep.
+Use caution and keep an eye out for approaching traffic when you enter and leave the brewery.

-- Dirt Farm Brewing is very kid friendly, with lots of outdoor space on and near the patio, on the hill in front of the big patio wall, and on a side hill filled with picnic tables.
-The hillside location can be steep for little ones to navigate on foot, but that’s part of the fun.
+- Dirt Farm is very kid-friendly, with lots of outdoor space on and near the patio, on the hill in front of the big patio wall, and on a side hill filled with picnic tables.
+The hillside location can be steep for little ones to navigate on foot, but that's part of the fun.

-- The brewery is also dog friendly as long as dogs are kept outside and on a leash.
+- The brewery is also dog-friendly as long as dogs are kept on a leash.